diagnostic

 EECS 280 Preparedness Diagnostic Project

-This project will help determine if you should take an introductory programming course (EECS 183/ENGR 101/ENGR 151) or EECS 280.
-The project covers material that students entering EECS 280 should know.
+This project will help determine if you would be better positioned to take an introductory programming course (EECS 183/ENGR 101/ENGR 151) or EECS 280.
+The project covers material that students entering EECS 280 are expected to know.

 Overview of files

-arrays.h contains only function declarations (AKA prototypes).
-Download arrays.h.
+arrays.hpp contains only function declarations (AKA prototypes).
+Download arrays.hpp.

-arrays.cpp contains function definitions (AKA implementations) listed in arrays.h.
-Write your code in arrays.cpp.
+arrays.cpp should contain function definitions (AKA implementations) listed in arrays.hpp.
+Create a new file called arrays.cpp and write your code there.

 Overview

-The first part of this project consists of writing several functions according to specifications.
-All the requirements for the functions are within the given arrays.h file.
+The project consists of writing several functions according to specifications.
+All the requirements for the functions are within the given arrays.hpp file.
 You are to implement these functions as given.
-Do not alter any of the prototypes; if you do, your code will not compile in the autograder.
+Do not alter any of the prototypes; if you do, your code will not compile on the autograder.
 The implementation code must be in a file named: arrays.cpp.
 The best approach is to implement one function and test it.
 Make sure your first function works perfectly before moving onto the next function.
 Implement the second function and test it.
-Implementation your functions in arrays.cpp.
+Implement your functions in arrays.cpp.

-Notice that many of the functions in array.h come in pairs, one for a 1-dimensional, the second for a 2-dimensional array.
-These follow the same format as the above example.
-Implement the 1D array function; treat the 2D array as an array of arrays and call the 1D function within the implementation for the 2D array.
+Notice that many of the functions in arrays.hpp come in pairs, one for a 1-dimensional array, and the second for a 2-dimensional array.
+Implement the 1D array function first; then treat the 2D array as an array of arrays and call the 1D function within the implementation for the 2D array.

 Testing